 By associating Alfonso with the most revered of all medieval figures, those who worked on the production of the manuscript were not merely performing a simple exercise in aggrandising the reputation of a recently deceased monarch.
 They were placing the recent past in a mythological and legendary context.

-In the same way that Biblical exegesis determined that narratives from the Old Testament were precedents and prefigurations of those recounted in the New Testament, so the wars of Alfonso against the Saracens were by inference assumed into an ongoing teleological process which had originated in the time of Charlemagne.
+In the same way that Biblical exegesis determined that narratives from the Old Testament were precedents and prefigurations of those which were recounted in the New Testament, so the wars of Alfonso against the Saracens were by inference, assumed into an ongoing teleological process which had originated in the time of Charlemagne.

 Turpin attributes the statue to Muhammad.
 To the Saracens, Turpin also attributes the prophecy that the “certain key, so the Saracens themselves say, would fall from his hand in the year that a future king would be born in Gaul who would subjugate the whole land of Spain to the laws of the Christians in the end times”.